 21 Free Things To Do in Phoenix with Family

-- After the Wells Fargo Museum, walk across the plaza to the Phoenix Police Museum.
+2. After learning about state history, learn some local history at the Phoenix Police Museum.
 Discover how law enforcement operated in Phoenix way back in 1881.
 Children love dressing up as police officers and playing in an old police car.

 5. The Wild West also still lives at Goldfield Ghost Town in Apache Junction, Arizona.
 Although all the attractions here come with a price tag, it is free to explore the town and watch the weekend gun show.
 Stroll down the boardwalk as you peek in authentic looking buildings and mingle with actors in period clothing.

 Note: Although all these museums are free, most appreciate a small donation.

 Check out our picks for the Top 10 Things To Do in Arizona to find more family-fun around the state.

 7. Bass Pro Shop in Mesa also has taxidermy animals on display and a 18,500-gallon aquarium.
 Every day, kids help feed the trout in the trout stream at 1:30 PM.
 In addition to seasonal family events, Bass Pro hosts Kids Night every Tuesday evening.
 This involves crafts, popcorn, archery, and more.